mityax/gnome-extension-touchup/CONTRIBUTING.md

    less clean.
 Particularly useful:
    - `PatchManager.patch` (arbitrary callback with
        cleanup),
-   - `PatchManager.connectTo` (connect and auto-disconnect) to
+   - `PatchManager.connectTo` (connect and auto-disconnect to
-       a signal,
+       a signal),
    - `PatchManager.patchMethod` and `PatchManager.appendToMethod`
        (overwrite/append code to methods of any class),
    - `PatchManager.autoDestroy` (destroy actors on cleanup)